Entropic Independence I: Modified Log-Sobolev Inequalities for Fractionally Log-Concave Distributions and High-Temperature Ising Models: Introduction

 For $\alpha \in (0,1]$, a distribution $\mu$ on $\binom{[n]}{k}$ is said to be $\alpha$-fractionally log-concave (abbreviated as $\alpha$-FLC) if $\log g_{\mu}(z_1^{\alpha},\dots, z_{n}^{\alpha})$ is concave, viewed as a function on $\R^{n}_{\geq 0}$.
 We note that $1$-FLC is equivalent to complete/strong log-concavity \cite{ALOV19,BH19}. \begin{theorem} Let $\mu$ be a probability distribution on $\binom{[n]}{k}$ and let $p = (p_1,\dots, p_n) := \mu D_{k \to 1}$.
 Then, for $\alpha \in (0,1]$,

 In particular, if $\mu$ is $\alpha$-fractionally log-concave, then $\mu$ is $(1/\alpha)$-entropically independent.
 Moreover,

 \end{theorem}

 \Cref{fig:pictorial} shows a comparison of the notions in terms of the transformed generating polynomial Spectral independence is equivalent to \emph{local} concavity of this function around the point $(1,\dots,1)$ \cite{alimohammadi2021fractionally}. \Cref{thm:entropic-independence} shows that entropic independence is equivalent to the linear tangent at $(1,\dots,1)$ upper bounding the function.
-Fractional log-concavity is equivalent to concavity of the entire function at all points in the positive orthant.
+Fractional log-concavity is equivalent to concavity of the entire function at all points in the positive orthant; roughly speaking, external fields allow us to replace the $(1,\dots,1)$ point by any other point in the positive orthant.